siberianfox/tinygwiki/TinyG-Status-Codes.md

-This page contains status codeas and other enumerations that may be returned in status reports See also:
+This page contains status codes and other enumerations that may be returned in status reports See also:
 * [**Gcode Commands**](Gcode-Support)
 * [**Configuration Commands**](https://github.com/synthetos/TinyG/wiki/TinyG-Configuration)